LearnOnDemandSystems/docs/tms/end-user-student-faqs/lab-access/difference-between-lab-expiration-and-lab-access.md

 ---
-title: "# What do I need to know about lab access, lab expiration, and lab launch limits?"
+title: "What do I need to know about lab access, lab expiration, and lab launch limits?"
 isPublished: true
 ---